jingwora/Python-Coding-Resources/contents/Python Naming Guide.md

 [<<Python-Coding-Resources](https://github.com/jingwora/Python-Coding-Resources/tree/main)

 Proper naming conventions, outlined in PEP 8, are essential for code readability.
 Embracing these naming  ensures your Python code remains accessible, readable, and maintainable.
 These standards promote clarity, simplify the onboarding process for new contributors, and contribute to the cohesiveness of the Python community.
-Below, we'll explore the recommended naming conventions for prevalent Python objects.
+Below, we'll explore the recommended naming for prevalent Python objects.

 ---